 Choose from more than 90 courses throughout Australia

-Your PLT is usually undertaken at the end of your academic studies.
+Your Practical Legal Training is usually undertaken at the end of your academic studies.

 However, as of 1 January 2015 it is possible to start earlier if you have completed all Priestley 11 core subjects of your law degree – with no more than two electives remaining.

-To start your PLT early, you will need to seek approval from the admitting authority in the state you wish to be admitted to practise.
+To start your Practical Legal Training early, you will need to seek approval from the admitting authority in the state you wish to be admitted to practise.
 Rules and processes relating to early starts vary by state.